riti2409/Dynamic-Programming-Notes/README.md

 - Note :- The two main approaches to DP problems are memoization(top-down approach) and tabulation (bottom-up approach)

 While I was watching the videos, I saw , many a times he mispelled bottom up as top down .
 So it might reflect in the notes as well .
 Please keep this in mind while revising

+If you have any resources , please add.